Kitchen knife: Fillet

-Fillet knives are like very flexible boning knives that are used to fillet and prepare fish.
+Fillet knives are similar to boning knives (though Fillet knives are much more flexible) that are used to fillet and prepare fish.
 They have blades about 15 cm and 30 cm long, allowing them to move easily along the backbone and under the skin of fish.

 Steak knife

 A steak knife is a sharp table knife used to cut steak that comes in different styles and sizes.
 The form most often found in steakhouses usually has a partially serrated blade and a wooden handle.
 The serrations aid cutting through the flesh of the larger and thicker sliced steaks and allow for a less keenly honed blade to cut connective tissue.
-However, this should not be needed with a well sharpened knife and if the kitchen serves higher quality, tender steaks — such as fillet or sirloin — cooked to reflect this quality.
+However, this should not be needed with a well sharpened knife and if the kitchen serves higher quality, tender steaks − such as fillet or sirloin − cooked to reflect this quality.
 A good smooth-edged knife should slice easily through a good steak, even if served very rare as in a blue steak.

-Tougher steaks with much more connective tissue should not be served rare, flash fried or grilled, as there is not enough heat or time to break down these tough fibres.
-These lower quality steaks should be trimmed in the kitchen to thinner and smaller pieces — even marinated for some time — and then a slower & more gentle form of cooking is needed to give the opportunity for the connective tissue to render down to tenderness.
-Such cooking as this does not allow for these to be served rare and ruddy pink.